simphony/simphony-common/README.rst

 simphony-common
 ===============

-The native implementation of the Simphony cuds objects
+The native implementation of the Simphony cuds objects and io code.

 Repository
 ----------